Crochet Slouchy Beanie: 5 Style Ideas + a Free Pattern

 • Adult Large: 23-24 inches circumference, 8 inches tall

 The crown diameter (the flat circle you make before you stop increasing) should measure about half of your total circumference minus one inch.
 For an average adult head of 22 inches, your crown should be about 7 to 7.5 inches across before you start working even rounds.
-This is the golden rule of crochet beanie sizing and it applies to almost every stitch pattern.
-Keeping a tape measure nearby while you work your crochet beanie will save you a lot of frustration and frogging later.
+This is the golden rule of beanie sizing and it applies to almost every stitch pattern.
+Keeping a tape measure nearby while you work your hat will save you a lot of frustration and frogging later.

 Best Yarn and Hooks for Your Crochet Beanie

-Choosing the right yarn for your crochet beanie makes a huge difference in how the finished project looks, feels, and wears over time.
+Choosing the right yarn for your beanie makes a huge difference in how the finished project looks, feels, and wears over time.
 If you are not sure where to start, our guide on the best yarn for beginner crochet covers the top options in detail.
-Here is a quick breakdown of the best yarn types for a crochet beanie:
+Here is a quick breakdown of the best yarn types for a slouchy beanie:

 Acrylic yarn is the most popular choice for a beginner crochet beanie because it is inexpensive, easy to find, and comes in virtually every color imaginable.
 It is also machine washable, which is a big plus for an accessory that gets a lot of daily wear.
 Wool yarn is warmer and more breathable, making it the best choice for winter beanies that need to stand up to freezing temperatures.
-A wool-blend yarn that combines wool with acrylic or nylon gives you the best of both worlds — warmth with durability.
+A wool-blend yarn that combines wool with acrylic or nylon gives you the best of both worlds, warmth with durability.
 Cotton yarn is great for lightweight spring and fall beanies, but it does not stretch as much as wool or acrylic, so pay extra attention to your sizing.

 For your hook, a 5mm (H/8) is the standard for worsted weight yarn.
 Check our crochet hook size chart for the full range of options.
-If you are using bulky weight (#5) yarn for an extra-warm crochet beanie, step up to a 6mm (J/10) or 6.5mm (K/10.5) hook.
-Remember — if you want a tighter, warmer stitch, go down one hook size.
+If you are using bulky weight (#5) yarn for an extra-warm beanie, step up to a 6mm (J/10) or 6.5mm (K/10.5) hook.
+Remember, if you want a tighter, warmer stitch, go down one hook size.
 If you want a looser, drapier fabric, go up one size.

-6 Crochet Beanie Patterns You Will Love
+6 Crochet Beanie Patterns You Will Love?

 1. Classic Fitted Beanie

-The classic fitted crochet beanie is the foundation pattern that every crocheter should master first.
+The classic fitted slouchy beanie is the foundation pattern that every crocheter should master first.
 It uses half double crochet stitches worked in the round, starting from a magic ring at the crown.
 Increase by 8 stitches per round until your crown measures the correct diameter for your size, then work even rounds until the beanie reaches 7.5 inches tall.
 Add one round of single crochet as a brim, fasten off, and weave in your ends.
 This simple crochet beanie looks clean, modern, and works up in about 2 hours.
 It is the perfect pattern to practice your tension and stitch counting skills.

 2. Slouchy Beanie

-A slouchy crochet beanie is designed to sit loosely on the head with extra fabric pooling at the back, creating a relaxed and effortlessly stylish look.
+A slouchy beanie is designed to sit loosely on the head with extra fabric pooling at the back, creating a relaxed and effortlessly stylish look.
 To make a slouchy beanie, follow the same crown construction as the fitted version but add 3 to 4 extra even rounds to the body before adding the brim.
 The extra length allows the beanie to drape beautifully at the back.
-Slouchy beanies also work best with a slightly looser tension — try going up one hook size from what the yarn label recommends.
+Slouchy beanies also work best with a slightly looser tension, try going up one hook size from what the yarn label recommends.
 This pattern looks especially good in a soft, drapey yarn like wool or a wool-acrylic blend.

 3. Ribbed Beanie

-A ribbed crochet beanie is made by working stitches in the back loop only, which creates vertical ridges that look like a traditional knitted ribbing.
+A ribbed hat is made by working stitches in the back loop only, which creates vertical ridges that look like a traditional knitted ribbing.
 You can make the entire beanie in back-loop-only single crochet for a very tight and stretchy fit, or use half double crochet for a slightly looser feel.
 The ribbed pattern creates natural elasticity, so the beanie hugs your head comfortably without feeling tight.
-Many crafters consider the ribbed crochet beanie to be the most professional-looking beginner pattern because it closely resembles high-end store-bought beanies.
+Many crafters consider the ribbed beanie to be the most professional-looking beginner pattern because it closely resembles high-end store-bought beanies.

 4. Chunky Bulky Beanie